jiayisong/cv_ops/README.md

 # cv_ops
-This repository contains the gpu implementation of iou3d and the deterministic gpu implementation of grid_sample.
+This repository contains the gpu implementation of iou3d and the deterministic gpu implementation of pytorch's grid_sample.
 ## How to use
 Install setuptools and gpu version of pytorch, clone or download repository.
 ```shell